npalm/action-docs/README.md

 # Action docs

 A clie to generate, and update documentation for GitHub actions based on the action definition yml.
+To update your README in a GitHub workflow you can use the [action-docs-action](https://github.com/npalm/action-docs-action).

 ## TL;DR